ThoNohT/NohBoard/README.md

   - **Mouse Key Properties**
     - **KeyCode**
 In the drop-down list you can choose which mouse button will light up the element.
-Currently there're 5 options: *LeftButton*, *MiddleButton*, *RightButton*, *X1Button* and *X2Button* (these last two being the side buttons of the mouse).
+Currently there are 5 options: *LeftButton*, *MiddleButton*, *RightButton*, *X1Button* and *X2Button* (these last two being the side buttons of the mouse).

     - **Text**
 Text shown on the element.